natchayal/Drinking-Water-Database/README.md

     - CDC ENJI: https://www.atsdr.cdc.gov/placeandhealth/eji/index.html for environmental justice index (EJI)
     - USGS: https://www.usgs.gov/ provides geographical data and shapefiles
     - US Census Bureau: https://data.census.gov/ for Census data updated every 10 years about the nation's people and the economy
+    - NOAA: https://www.noaa.gov/ for climate and rainfall data
     - R script on how to geocode by address:
 ```r
 # install the necessary libraries